Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 ## Resources

-- [Replit SDK Reference](https://docs.replit.com/sdk)
+- [Replit Database](https://docs.replit.com/cloud-services/storage-and-databases/replit-database)

-- [Replit API Types](https://docs.replit.com/types)
+- [Replit Auth](https://docs.replit.com/replit-workspace/replit-auth)

 ## Next Steps